Quincy K. Brown

 Quincy K. Brown is an American computer scientist and former Senior Policy Advisor in the White House Office of Science and Technology Policy.
 She is a published academic and co-founder of blackcomputeHER.org, NationOfMakers.org and Black In Computing.
+Brown is also a Senior Fellow at the Federation of American Scientists.

 Early life and education

 Brown graduated from Bronx High School of Science and received a bachelor's degree in electrical engineering from North Carolina Agricultural & Technical State University in 1995.
 She earned a master of science degree (2007) and doctor of philosophy degree in computer science (2009) from Drexel University.

 Brown's research focused on mobile Human Computer Interaction, Computer Science education, Intelligent Tutoring Systems, and Broadening Participation in Computing.
 Her work studied how children used touch and gesture on mobile devices for learning, how first responders used mobile devices in emergency situations, and inquiry behaviors for mobile devices.

 Career and research

 Brown was an assistant professor at Bowie State University from 2010 to 2016.
 She left academia to pursue careers in the government and non-profit organizations after earning tenure.

 Brown founded Girl Who Will, a summer program for middle and high school girls, in 2011.

 Brown served as senior policy advisor for the White House Office of Science and Technology Policy in 2016 and program director for STEM Education Research at the American Association for the Advancement of Science (AAAS) from 2016 to 2019.
 In these roles, she worked on computer science education and broadening participation in STEM.
 Brown was one of 149 African Americans who served in the Obama administration to sign the June 26, 2019 Washington Post op-ed titled We are African Americans, we are patriots, and we refuse to sit idly by.

 In 2020, Brown launched the organization blackcomputeHER.org with Jamika D. Burge and Jakita Thomas.
 The organization's mission is to support workforce development, computing education and technology education for Black women and girls through research, programs, and events.
 In the same year, Brown worked with colleagues to form Black In Computing, a nonprofit organization that supports its members in their pursuit to affect change in the computing community.
 She is also the co-founder of NationOfMakers.org, a non-profit organization to encourage an inclusive and diverse community of makers and Games+MobilePlay, Learn, Live Lab.

 Brown is currently Director of Engagement and Research at AnitaB.org.